zigbee-alliance/distributed-compliance-ledger/docs/upgrading-ubuntu-on-running-nodes.md

 # Node OS Upgrade: Upgrading DCL cloud instance from Ubuntu 20.04 to Ubuntu 24.04

-This document outlines the procedure for upgrading active Distributed Compliance Ledger (DCL) node to Ubuntu 24.04.
+This document outlines the procedure for upgrading the active Distributed Compliance Ledger (DCL) node to Ubuntu 24.04.

-1.  **Take a snapshot**: Take a snapshot from running instance.
+1.  **Take a snapshot**: Take a snapshot from a running instance.
 Follow-up guidelines of your cloud provider to take a snapshot.

     Bellow are the steps for AWS Lightsail.